“Daneb is phenomenal. He has been so helpful to our family.”

 CSW

-I believe the most effective healing happens when you feel seen, heard, and safe—empowered to take meaningful steps toward the life you want to create.
-Together, we’ll explore what matters most to you and develop tools to foster resilience, self-awareness, and personal growth.
-I earned my Master’s in Social Work from Brigham Young University and have experience working with a variety of therapeutic modalities, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), Motivational Interviewing, and the Gottman Method for couples.
-I’ve worked with individuals navigating a wide range of challenges such as compulsive behaviors, trauma, anxiety, grief, and more.
-My priority is to meet you where you are and focus on the areas where you most need support.
+I am here to aid your healing.
+You may feel broken and disheartened, but just as your body can be rehabilitated and strengthened, your mind has the same resilience.
+I find fulfillment in supporting mental health for individuals experiencing major life changes, grief, chronic concerns, and concussive or other medical challenges that impact functioning.
+My priority is to meet you where you are and help you find a focus for moving forward.
+I earned my Master’s in Social Work from Brigham Young University and have experience working with a variety of evidence-based therapeutic interventions, including Cognitive Behavioral Therapy (CBT), Acceptance and Commitment Therapy (ACT), EMDR, and the Gottman Method for couples.
 Outside of my work, I enjoy reading, hiking, kayaking, playing board games, and spending quality time with my family.
-These moments of connection and reflection help keep me grounded—something I also aim to offer in the therapeutic space
+These moments of connection and reflection help keep me grounded—something I also aim to offer in the therapeutic space.

 Questions about insurance, therapist fit, or scheduling?
 Send us a message and our team usually responds within one business day.